 Returnsboundary\tri\index ((n\tris,) ndarray) - For each triangle (ABC), returns whether any of it's edges is not also an edge of another triangle (and so this triangle exists on the boundary of the TriMesh)

 Return a bounding box from two corner points as a directed graph.
-The the first point (0) should be nearest the origin.
+In the case of a 2D pointcloud, first point (0) should be nearest the origin.
 In the case of an image, this ordering would appear as: